geektrust/javascript-mocha-jest-interview-two-integer-array-inputs-starter-kit/README.md

 # Introduction

-This is a skeleton project structure which will help you start solving the problem right away.
+This is a skeleton project structure for problems that expects two integer arrays as input which will help you start solving the problem right away.

 ## Tools available to you.
 - Node.js